Jaxonwht/breakout/README.md

 Right -> Paddle moves to the right.
 P -> Pause and resume the game.
 Escape -> Close the stage and thus the game because the application has only one stage.
+Click mouse -> Pause and resume the game.

 Cheat keys: